mjf1406/report-card-helper/README.md

 - added: can compare current student to descriptive stats of whole class
 - added: can compare current student to descriptive stats of whole grade
 - added: dashboard for the whole grade
+  - detects outlies and brings them to the user's attention
+  - fancy bar graphs

 ### p3